LCalso/HW_15_Tableau/README.md

 * A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.

 * If you're working with a merged dataset: a dynamic map that shows how each station's popularity changes over time (by month and year) -- with commentary pointing to any interesting events that may be behind these phenomena.
+Commentary: More and more people choose to live in New Jersey and work in Manhattan.

 **Lastly, as a chronic over-achiever:**